BSc|Undergraduate

 Psychology is a core science which studies mind and behaviour.
 Psychology has a significant impact on all aspects of public life and is at the forefront of helping solve some of the biggest challenges faced in society today in areas of mental health, education, social inequalities, and conflict resolution.

-Our degree programme which is accredited by the British Psychological Society (BPS) focuses on the scientific inquiry of topics from seven key areas in Psychology, to build understanding and critical insight throughout your degree programme.
+Our degree programmes which are accredited by the British Psychological Society (BPS) focus on the scientific inquiry of topics from seven key areas in Psychology, to build understanding and critical insight throughout your degree programme.
 These areas are:

 1. Biological Psychology – Biological basis of behaviour: neuroscience, genetics, animal behaviour